PrisonTeam/Prison/docs/prison_changelog_v3.3.0-alpha.15.md

 The following is a highlight of changes for the alpha.15 release since the alpha.14 release.

--Full support for 1.20.x including the heights and blocks.
+- Full support for 1.20.x including the heights and blocks.

+- Added support for Java 20.

 - MineBombs - Added a new field specifically for use with item names which supports color codes.